 Continue the tour on Map SKY-7C.
 At trail junction C5-16, head south (right), leaving the Cross Fells Trail behind.
 Note: this junction is a triangle.
-Just beyond the junction, the Skyline Trail crosses an E-W trending fault valley, which is filled with artificial rock waste (af on map) from a quarry area to the west.
+Just beyond the junction, the Skyline Trail crosses an E-W trending fault valley, which is filled with artificial rock waste (af on map) from an old quarry area to the west.

 STOP 13: About 30 m south of (beyond) the fault valley at junction C5-24, the trail crosses the intersection of two dolerite dikes (d) (image to right, view south) that cut through the Spot Pond Granodiorite (Zsg).
-The trail surface sits mostly atop the larger E-W trending dike (d2 on image), which crosscuts the older and smaller NE-SW trending dike (d1).
+The trail surface sits mostly on the larger E-W trending dike (d2 on image), which crosscuts the older and smaller NE-SW trending dike (d1).
 The older dike shows a greater amount of alteration and has many more fractures and veins.

-Beyond the dikes and down a slope, Stop 14 is 40 m to the south (straight ahead).
+Beyond the dikes, Stop 14 is 40 m beyond a steep slope that descends the south side of the younger dike at Stop 13 (straight ahead).